 LocationThere is ample parking at the south end of the school, where the Apple Blossom carnival is held.
 On weekends, one can park in front of the school, much closer to the trailhead.
 A small sign across from the end of the school building marks the trail.

 TrailsThis guide describes the trail from the Abbot School.
-There is ample parking at the south end of the school, where the Apple Blossom carnival is held.
-On weekends, one can park in front of the school, much closer to the trailhead.
-A small sign across from the end of the school building marks the trail.
 The first thing you notice is a wall of bittersweet, an oriental invasive plant, Celastrus orbiculatus, that grows up and around its host tree and eventually kills it.
 (If you find this in your yard, manual and chemical eradication methods can be found on the internet.)
 The trail descends below the flat, fenced play area and turns left to parallel Depot Street.
 Shortly you come to a junction near an old foundation and spring.
 Was this once a pump house?
 There is lots of pachysandra there, perhaps planted near the structure, perhaps escaped from a nearby lot.

 Continuing straight at the junction, you follow an old woods road or cart path.
 This may have been used to bring the water to someone's kitchen or garden.
 The path ends at the corner of the school property.
 Shortly before the end, an unmarked trail bed can be followed downhill.
 The is the only improved trail in this network.
 There are 4X4 timber steps held in place with rebar, and two simple bridges across wet areas.
 This trail ends near a back yard, but could be extended to cross the mini ravine to join the loop trail described later.